Skip to content

 The AEDC provides communities from around Australia with the opportunity to better understand how they can allocate resources and concentrate their efforts towards improving outcomes for children.

-For more information, including results for the Armadale area, visit the AEDC website or download the Community Profile 2021 for Armadale.
+For more information, including the 2024 results for the Armadale community, visit the AEDC website.

 Armadale Early Years Network